 79. The risk positions are to be grouped into hedging sets.
 For each hedging set, the absolute value amount of the sum of the resulting risk positions is computed.
-This sum is termed the "net risk position" and is represented as in the formulas in paragraph 70 of this annex.
+This sum is termed the "net risk position" and is represented as in the formulas in paragraph 70 of this Annex.

-$$\sum{i} RPT{ij} - \sum{l} RPC{lj}$$
+$$\left| \sum{i} RPT{ij} - \sum{i} RPC{ij} \right|$$

-80. Interest rate positions arising from debt instruments of low specific risk are to be mapped into one of six hedging sets for each represented currency.
-A debt instrument is classified as being of low specific risk when it is subject to a 1.6 percent or lower capital charge under the revised rules for specific risk in the standardised approach to market risk (Section A.1.I of the updated Market Risk Amendment).
+- 80. Interest rate positions arising from debt instruments of low specific risk are to be mapped into one of six hedging sets for each represented currency.
+A debt instrument is classified as being of low specific risk when it is subject to a 1.6 percent or lower capital charge according to paragraphs 710 to 711(ii).
 Interest rate positions arising from the payment legs are to be assigned to the same hedging sets as interest rate risk positions from debt instruments of low specific risk.
 Interest rate positions arising from money deposits received from the counterparty as collateral are also to be assigned to the same hedging sets as interest rate risk positions from debt instruments of low specific risk.
-The six hedging sets as per currency are defined by a combination of two criteria:

-- (i) The nature of the referenced interest rate either a sovereign (government) rate or some other rate. - (ii) The remaining maturity or rate-adjustment frequency less than one year, between one and five years, or longer than five years.
+The six hedging sets per currency are defined by a combination of two criteria: - (i) The nature of the referenced interest rate either a sovereign (government) rate or some other rate. - (ii) The remaining maturity or rate-adjustment frequency less than one year, between one and five years, or longer than five years.